 One thing to note here is that the opt-in differs based on the browser you are using.
 Essentially though, there are 3 options, one to allow notifications, another to block them and one to close the opt-in prompt.

 Although not customizable, the single-step or 1-click opt-in offers the highest push notification opt-in rate.
+But they also result in higher unsubscription rate, and given the changes in new Google Chrome and Mozilla firefox browser, you should avoid 1-click opt-ins.

 Two Step Opt-in (Native-alike, Box, Bar, and Wide-box)